yusufnasserdev/Movie-Revenue-Prediction-Model/README.md

-# Movie-Revenue-Prediction-Model
+# movie-revenue-model
-A machine learning powered model used to predict movies revenue
+A machine learning powered model used to predict movies revenue and classify their success

 ## Preprocessing